routine88/VS-CLONE/docs/GRAPHICS_ENGINE.md

 If you are working without the optional art pack, set `VS_SKIP_OPTIONAL_ART_PACK_VALIDATION=1` in your environment to skip the check temporarily.
 Re-enable the test once the pack is available so regression coverage remains intact.

 ## 2D asset requirements
 The following assets should be delivered into an upcoming `assets/graphics_assets` directory.
 Keep pivots consistent so the prototype and runtime bridge align on positioning.
-Placeholder entries in source control are recorded as `.texture.json` descriptors to avoid binary blobs in the repository.
+Placeholder entries in source control are recorded as `.texture.json` descriptors, but production teams can now check in the final PNG exports directly—Git LFS keeps the binary payloads manageable inside the repository.

 | Asset ID | Purpose | Texture Path | Dimensions (px) | Shape & Notes | Pivot | Animation Guidance |
 | --- | --- | --- | --- | --- | --- | --- |